-James Thompson was the ghostwriter employed by Utah Speaker of the House Becky Lockhart, to help put her life and political philosophies in writing.
+James Thompson and John Bingham were the ghostwriters employed by Utah Speaker of the House Becky Lockhart, to help put her life and political philosophies in writing.
 She said she felt a big change coming in her life, so she was stepping down and stepping away at the pinnacle of her career.
 Weeks later, she had passed.
-The Editors of Federalist Press recently learned that Speaker Lockhart’s unpublished manuscript contained a chapter on the Federal Retention of State Lands, and asked if Mr. Thompson would allow us to reprint it here.
-Becky’s husband, Stan Lockhart, recently granted Mr. Thompson permission to publish the manuscript as he sees fit, so Mr. Thompson granted us permission, and Chapter Three of Lockhart’s manuscript follows in its entirety.
+The Editors of Federalist Press recently learned that Speaker Lockhart’s unpublished manuscript contained a chapter on the Federal Retention of State Lands, and asked if Mr. Thompson and Mr. Bingham would allow us to reprint it here.
+Becky’s husband, Stan Lockhart, recently granted Mr. Thompson and Mr. Bingham permission to publish the manuscript as he sees fit, so they granted us permission, and Chapter Three of Lockhart’s manuscript follows in its entirety.

 Although the federal government’s retention of Utah State lands is an extremely important and timely issue, let me be the first to admit that if we get too deep into the details and minutia of the legalities involved, eyes can easily begin to gloss over.
 In fact, all technical legal issues can have that effect on us—and I am no exception.
 The incalculable hours I’ve spent digging through piles of research that backs one legislative opinion or another cannot be esteemed as ‘golden.’
 Yet, on this particular subject—the federal government’s failure to release the State lands temporarily ceded to it during the Western States’ admission to the Union—there is too much at stake to simply roll over and count it as a lesson learned at the hands of the neighborhood bully.